 Alys Fowler adds variety choices and growing instructions, plus a rough and ready recipe for haw ketchup in the pithily-titled haws.
 This is possibly not a topic to discuss in public with your deaf aunty….

 The Telegraph has visited the topic of the edible hedge at least twice.
 The late, great Elspeth Thompson explained how to grow your own edible hedge in October 2009.
 Her reasons for planting an edible hedge?
 She mentions the growing popularity of foraging, and increasing competition in the best spots.
+“A liking for making jams and syrups and hedgerow tipples was one of the reasons that led me to this wild coastal stretch of Sussex eight years ago.”

 Mark Diacono’s update a few years later brings us edible hedges and vertical allotments, although ‘linear orchard’ is possibly more evocative.
+“In an ideal world, the hedge would also allow our cats through but not anyone else’s.
+Alas.”

 Mark also champions unusual fruits to grow in your garden, which would make ideal additions to your edible hedge.
 Chilean guava, blue honeysuckle and Japanese wineberries are his choices, because they all fruit at different times and offer harvests from May right through into November.
 My Chilean guavas are providing some edible hedge goodness in the front garden; I’ve given my Japanese wineberry a spot by the fence in the back garden.
 I have no plans to add blue honeysuckles (I’ve got blueberries and limited space), but perhaps a blue sausage tree should get a spot in the edible hedge?
 That would stop the passers-by in their tracks….
 My shark’s fin melon has caught the eye of the old gent who always walks past on Thursday mornings.